 - 10.8.1.
 Change is a Keyword referring to an ability that accompanies the execution of the action "when a character that possesses this ability is put into a specified zone, put a specified character in that specified zone into the original character's zone" or "exchange the character possessing this ability and a specified character in a specified zone" in its effect.
 This Keyword is not an ability per se, and has no meaning in terms of effects. - 10.8.2.
-All abilities written as "(Ability Category Icon) Change (Text)" are abilities possessing the Keyword "Change".
+All abilities written as "(Ability Category Icon) Change (Text)" are abilities possessing the Keyword "Change". - 10.8.3.
+When a character possessing Change is exchanged with a specified character in a

-- 10.8.3.
-When a character possessing Change is exchanged with a specified character in a specified zone, if during this ability's resolution, the character possessing this ability is moved from one zone to another other than from one stage position to another, or if the specified card does not exist in the specified zone, the exchanging of characters is not executed. - 10.8.4.
+- specified zone, if during this ability's resolution, the character possessing this ability is moved from one zone to another other than from one stage position to another, or if the specified card does not exist in the specified zone, the exchanging of characters is not executed. - 10.8.4.
 "When this card is placed on the stage by a "Change" effect" refers to "When you play an ability that possesses the Keyword "Change", placing this card on the stage from a zone other than the stage by that effect". - 10.8.5.
-"When (player) uses "Change"" refers to "when a character is placed on the stage from any zone by a "Change" effect".
+"When (player) use "Change" refers to "When a card you are the master of is placed on the stage by a "Change" effect".